JamesBrownR/Clipernator/info.md

 2. Items can affect the player, enemies, environment, or a combination
 3. Items can have only positive effects, or both positive and negative effects (never only negative)
 4. Items can and should interact with each other
-5. Item names should be loosely related to their effect
+5. Item names should be at least loosely related to their effect

 ---

 ## Problems, somewhat ordered by importance

-* replace all enemies, items, bullets, bosses, UI, etc with cartoon style
+* replace all cake boss, items, bosses, etc with cartoon style
-* make floor 1 enemies more interactive and unique.
+* replace ui with windows 2000 style
+* unsure which style items should have

 * the cake boss should not mindlessly go to the center all the time. it should just hover around the stage as a idle animation